wintercms/docs/setup/configuration.md

 'defaultMask' => ['file' => '644', 'folder' => '755'],
 ```

-> **NOTE**: Don't forget to manually check to see if the files are already set to 644, as you may need to go into your cPanel and set them.
+> **NOTE**: Don't forget to manually check to see if the files are already set to `0644` permissions.
+Depending on your environment, Winter may not be able to automatically set the requested permissions.

 ### Backend-only Mode

-Winter CMS can be configured to run with only the backend module installed, therefore allowing Winter CMS to be used for self-contained applications.
+Winter CMS can be configured to run with only the Backend module installed, allowing Winter CMS to be used for self-contained applications.
 This may be useful for managing API data or administrating a headless CMS.

 You can disable the CMS module from running by making the following changes to your `config/cms.php` file in your Winter CMS installation.